Fremont High grad calls Sasse's comments 'hurtful,' while counseling group condemns 'pot shots'

 Sasse, a Republican from Nebraska, spoke to the Fremont High graduating class Saturday during a virtual commencement ceremony.
 He primarily offered quips and tried to make humorous observations about the graduates, high school, psychologists and other matters.

 Sasse himself is a graduate of Fremont High and has degrees from Ivy League heavyweights Harvard and Yale.
-He is running for re-election against Democrat Chris Janicek, who also criticized Sasse for his comments.
+He is running for reelection against Democrat Chris Janicek, who also criticized Sasse’s comments.

-Among other things, Sasse congratulated the graduates, not for graduating, but for getting out of bed and sitting on the couch to watch the ceremony.
-He noted that high school graduations usually are forgettable, and that "a lot of us spend a lot of our lives trying to forget as much about high school as we possibly can."
+Among other things, Sasse congratulated the graduates, not for graduating, but for getting out of bed and “putting on something slightly more formal than sweatpants” to watch the ceremony.
+He said that high school graduations usually are forgettable and that “a lot of us spend a lot of our lives trying to forget as much about high school as we possibly can.”

 “And,” he continued, “there are a whole bunch of people who make a whole bunch of money by just trying to help other people forget high school.
 They’re called psychologists.”
 He advised the graduates not to major in psychology in college.